-Mr Lee Wan Lik (j) bee or o ether he has ever, to his knowledge, n concerned with the management conduct, in Singapore or elsewhere, he affairs of:- No i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere or a was onnection with any matter occurring arising during that period when he s so concerned with the entity or iness trust? k) of or bee war of S autl or ether he has been the subject any current or past investigation disciplinary proceedings, or has en reprimanded or issued any rning, by the Monetary Authority Singapore or any other regulatory hority, exchange, professional body government agency, whether in gapore or elsewhere?
-No r experience as a director of a listed ?
-(Yes/No) Not Applicable. lf yes, please provide details of prior experience. please provide details of prior This is a re-election of a director. lf nc or w resp o, plea vill be oonsil ase state if the director has attended attending training on the roles and pilities of a director of a listed issuer ibed by the Exchange. and not the requi rovide details of relevant experience nominating committee's reasons for iring the director to undergo training ibed by the Exchange (if applicable).
+Mr Michael Yap Kiam Siew Mr Stephen Ho ChiMing (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of: No No i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No

+Mr Michael Yap Kiam Siew Mr Stephen Ho ChiMing Disclosure applicable to the appoin tment of Director only Any prior experience as a director of a listed company?
+Not Applicable Not Applicable If yes, please provide details of prior experience.
+This is a re-election of a director.
+This is a re-election of a director.
+If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
+Please provide details of relevant experience and the nominating Not Applicable Not Applicable committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
+This is a re-election of a director.
+This is a re-election of a director.